nash3/abn-amro-assessment/README.md

 The recipe web service was implemented based on the Model-View-Controller(MVC) architectural pattern.
 MVC separates an application into three main logical components: model, view and controller were each component is built to handle a specific aspect of an application depending on purpose.
-The business logic and presentation layer are isolated from each
-other:

-- Controller
-    - Contains the REST APIs definition, it exposes the endpoints available for integration
-- Service
-    - It contains the logic and business rules to allow creating, removing, updating and fetching recipes.
-- Repository
-    - The repository layer maps the recipe entity object to the recipe database table
+This segregation makes the application modifiable, scalable and easy to maintain.

 ### Frameworks and Modules Used